Employment and Benefits

 Reemployment System

-Since 2014, we have regularly invited employees’ elementary-age children to ITOCHU Kids Day for Visiting Mom & Dad at Work.
+Since 2014, we have regularly invited employees’ elementary-age children to ITOCHU Kids Day for Visiting Mom and Dad at Work.
 The children come to work early in the morning with their parents, and participate in the event after eating a morning snack provided by the company.
 This event gives them an experience of morning-focused work.
 We also provide business cards personalized with their names made especially for the event, which they use exchange with their parents’ colleagues.
 They also attend a mock meeting in the executive meeting room and eat lunch in the employee cafeteria.
 These activities provide the children with a deeper understanding of the company where their parents work.
 The response from employees has been very positive for instilling an interest in what the children’s parents do at their job and for sparking a desire to work at ITOCHU in the future.
 As we consider this an incredibly meaningful event for building family bonds and teaching children about ITOCHU, we plan to continue holding it.

-In August 2023, ITOCHU held a workplace after-school program “I-SUMMER School” as “ITOCHU Kodomo Domannaka Week” (translates to “a week dedicated to children at the very core”).
-With the increasing demand for high-quality after-school programs, we set up a program during school summer break where the children can experience ITOCHU’s original workstyle reform “morning-focused working system,” working in office, and learn about ITOCHU’s business, history, and global mindset through ITOCHU’s original contents.
-This program is not limited to the children of ITOCHU employees but extends its reach to students from neighboring community.
-During “I-SUMMER School,” we accepted around 240 children in total from the neighboring school, strengthening our ties with the local community.
-We also held “I-SPRING School” in March to April 2024 during school spring break.
+Since 2023, ITOCHU has been holding a workplace after-school program I-SUMMER School as ITOCHU Kodomo Domannaka Week (translates to a week dedicated to children at the very core).
+With the increasing demand for high-quality after-school programs, we set up a program during August, which is the school summer break, where the children can experience ITOCHU’s original work-style reform, the morning-focused working system, working in office, and learn about ITOCHU’s business, history, and global mindset through ITOCHU’s original contents.
+This program is not limited to the children of ITOCHU employees but extends its reach to students from neighboring community, strengthening our ties with the local community.
+Since 2024, we have held I-SPRING School in March during school spring break.
+We have accepted around 580 children in total including children from the neighboring school.
 We will continuously strive to work towards creating a society where children can grow healthily and happily.

 Employee Benefits